ANALYSIS-U.S. gamble on China over Ukraine raises tensions with rival superpower

 The Biden administration is waiting to see what China does before deciding on a course of action.
 "We're going to be watching closely," said White House spokesperson Jen Psaki on Monday.
 A senior U.S. official said they would be looking at what military, economic, or other support is being provided to Russia.

-The United States on Monday told allies in NATO and several Asian countries that China had signaled its willingness to provide military and economic aid to Russia to support its war in Ukraine.
+The United States on Monday told allies in NATO and several Asian countries that China had signaled its willingness to provide military and economic aid to Russia to support its war in Ukraine, an accusation that China denies.

 Sullivan had warned before the talks that China would "absolutely" face consequences if it helped Moscow evade sweeping sanctions over Ukraine.

-China, which announced a "no limits" strategic partnership with Russia in February, may find it hard to change course and back down after a threat was made public, said Kevin Gallagher, who leads the Global Development Project at Boston University.
+China, which announced a "no limits" strategic partnership with Russia in February, may find it hard to change course and back down after a threat was made public, said Kevin Gallagher, who leads the Global Development Policy Center at Boston University.

 "This wasn't a good strategic move," he said.
 "Like the United States, China has a domestic constituency."